The American Music Project will awards grants for performances taking place after September 1, 2015.

 2015 is David Diamond’s centennial year (1915-2005) and AMP is especially interested in supporting performances of his music in the 2015-16 season.

 AMP is happy to discuss and suggest repertory, but each application should have a clear idea of when the work(s) will be performed, where and how much it would cost to present.
-Send proposals to email@example.com.
-Digital application forms will be available here after September 1.
+Send proposals to [email protected].
+Digital application form is currently available online.